Non-autonomous curves on surfaces: Unbounded entropy

-Now pick an essential curve $L \in \Sigma$.
 Suppose first that $\Sigma \setminus L$ is connected.
 Let $g$ be a Hamiltonian that fixes $L$.
 We pick the marked points $\mathbf{z}$ away from $L$ and restrict attention to the configuration space $X_n (\Sigma \setminus L)$.
-That does not affect the value of the integral since the complement has measure zero.
-In the construction of $\gamma (g, \mathbf{x})$ we may replace the geodesic segments from $z_j$ to $x_j$ or from $g (x_j)$ to $z_j$ by short paths that avoid $L$ (the difference will disappear under stabilization of $r$).
-As the result both $g$ and the pushes preserve $L$, thus the essential curve $L$ is preserved under the composition.
-That is, $\gamma (g, \mathbf{x})$ is reducible.
-Bestvina-Fujiwara quasimorphisms vanish on reducible elements, hence expression inside the integral is zero and $r (g) = 0$.

-If $\Sigma \setminus L$ is not connected, we prepare $2^n$ $n$-tuples of marked points $\{\mathbf{z}^i\}_{i=1}^{2^n}$ by picking $z^i_j$ in either of the connected components.
-Then in the construction of $\gamma (g^p, \mathbf{x})$ select the basepoint which does not require pushing points across $L$.
-(Restrict attention to even powers $p$ where it is guaranteed that $g^p$ does not swap the connected components of $\Sigma \setminus L$.)
-Once again, effect of this modification will disappear under stabilization.
+That does not affect the value of the integral since the complement has measure zero, so: